CarlosMartinez-USDA/json-to-xml/ReadMe.md

 # JSON-to-MODS XSLT Transformation

-**File information:** This file contains information about transforming JSON to XML.
-Once converted to XML, the metadata is mapped into the MODS 3.7 schea
+**File:** This file contains information about transforming JSON to XML.
+Once converted to XML, the metadata is mapped into the [MODS 3.7 schema](http://www.loc.gov/mods/v3).

 **Task:** Transform [Treesearch](https://www.fs.usda.gov/treesearch/) JSON files to MODS XML records for ingest into Unified Repository.

 **Materials**: Treesearch metadata in JSON format from the [United States Forest Service (USFS)](https://www.fs.usda.gov/).